Mariohjr94/recipes/README.md

 - **Image Uploads**: Upload images to represent each recipe visually.
 - **Category Management**: Recipes are organized into categories for easy filtering.
 - **Responsive Design**: Optimized for both desktop and mobile devices.

+## Freezer Logger

+- **Inventory Tracking**: View a list of all freezer items, including name, quantity, and category.
+- **Add Freezer Items**: Admins can add items to the freezer inventory, specifying name, quantity, and category.
+- **Edit Freezer Items**: Admins can update existing freezer items, including their quantity and category.
+- **Delete Freezer Items**: Admins can remove items no longer stored in the freezer.
+- **Category Filtering**: Filter freezer items by category for easier management.
+- **Search Capability**: Search for freezer items by name.
+- **Responsive Design**: The Freezer Logger is fully responsive for mobile and desktop users.

+- **

 ## Tech Stack